-In accordance with Government Auditing Standards, we have also issued our report dated May 5, 2017, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 25, 2018, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.

-Can Rigge & Ingram, L.L.C.
+Can, Rigge & Ingram, L.L.C.

-Certified Public Accountants Panama City Beach, Florida May 5, 2017
+Certified Public Accountants Panama City Beach, Florida June 25, 2018 Management's Discussion & Analysis